Genfest

-Origins
+History

 The event began in the 1970s when Chiara Lubich, president and founder of the Focolare Movement, thought of bringing together all the young members of the newly founded Gen Movement in a 'festival'.
 The first Genfest was held in 1973 in Loppiano, Tuscany, with about 8,000 participants, and its theme was: "Mankind beyond every barrier.".
 Notably, this edition included a performance by the original lineup of the musical group Gen Rosso.

-Successive Editions

 Given the success of the initiative, the Genfest was held again in 1975, with about 20,000 young people in attendance and Pope Paul VI, who concluded the event by saying, 'A new world is being born'.
 Activities were held in Rome's Palazzo dello Sport with the theme "Unity is possible".

 In 1980, after one of the pivotal years of the Cold War, the event returned to Rome, this time at the Stadio Flaminio, gathering 40,000 participants.
 The edition's theme was "For a United World".

 The 1985 edition, held for the second time at the Palazzo dello Sport in Rome, was titled "Many Ways for a United World".
 This edition also marked the birth of the Youth for a United World Movement.

 The 1990 edition focused on the fall of the Berlin Wall, seen as a step toward global unity.
 The title of the seventh edition was: "United World – An Ideal Becoming History".
 Notably, this year also included a visit from Pope John Paul II.

 In 1995, for the first time, the event was broadcast worldwide through satellite and internet connections.
 As in previous editions, the theme reflected the event: "Let's Show the United World".